NNN: Next-Generation Neural Networks for Marketing Measurement: Experiments

 \subsection{Real World Marketing Data}

-First, we compare Bayesian MMM against our method on a real world dataset.
+First, we compare our baseline MMM against our NNN method on a real world dataset.
 Both models were trained at a regional level (4 regions were used, as defined by U.S. Census), and the data was at a weekly granularity.

 Previously, an MMM was fit for our end user, and we use the formerly informed priors to fit this version of the model.
 We used standard fitting methods used in practice.
-The time-variant effect was applied to this MMM (at the end of each month we insert one coefficient).
-In order to give a fair comparison on the test set, which appears after all training and validation points, we allowed the MMM to fit two additional points to the spline during this period.\footnote{This effectively allowed the MMM to observe the holdout set during fitting, but it was the only way we could see giving a somewhat comparable estimation on data for test the timeframe.}.
+A time-variant effect was applied to this MMM (at the end of each month we insert one coefficient).
+In order to give a fair comparison on the test set, which appears after all training and validation points, we allowed the MMM to fit two additional points to the baseline during this period.\footnote{This effectively allowed the MMM to observe the holdout set during fitting, but it was the only way we could see giving a somewhat comparable estimation on data for test the timeframe.}.
 We used 7 chains with 1000 burn-ins, and all the channels converged during optimization.
 We only tuned the standard deviations of the priors while looking at model diagnostics and convergence (i.e., if the baseline had a negative contribution, we retrained).
 Similar to the simulated datasets, we followed a two-model training procedure for validation and test evaluations.

 NNN was fit using the default hyper parameters.
 We include a baseline model that uses only Search and sales data.
 The full models uses sales, Search, and two top attribution channels.
 These additional two channels are included only using their impressions as scalar quantities, and no qualitative embedding information is used.
 The results are shown in Table \ref{tab:mmm_vs_nnn}.